This post may contain affiliate links.

 - It's great for meal prepping.
 If you like to prep for the week on Sundays or over the weekend, this vegan tuna salad is great.
 It will keep in the fridge for about 5 days.
 Prep it once and eat off of it for days.

-- Chickpeas: You want them to be pre-cooked and cooled or from the can.
+- chickpeas: You want them to be pre-cooked and cooled or from the can.
 The mashed chickpeas are what really binds the vegan tuna salad together.
 Feel free to use a potato masher, fork or food processor.
+You can remove the chickpea skins if they bother you, but it is not necessary.
+I find it to be way too tedious to even attempt!

-- Vegan Mayonnaise: There are both shelf stable and refrigerated kinds.
-Again, if you don't have any, you can certainly use regular.
+- vegan mayonnaise: There are both shelf stable and refrigerated kinds.
+Again, if you don’t have any, you can certainly use regular.
+Regular mayo is the only thing that will make this recipe not vegan, but it still will be super delish!

-- Sea Salt and Pepper: I add in the end to taste.
+- salt and pepper: I add in the end to taste.

 It doesn't really get much easier, friends.
 All you have to do is mash the chickpeas and then mix everything together.